 Three tips for monitoring DSP job performance

 It’s human nature to be nervous when someone is watching you and assessing your performance.
 Let your staff know that you understand their anxiety.
-Help them to feel more relaxed by telling them ahead of time when the monitoring will occur and what tasks you will be monitoring.
+Help them to feel more relaxed by telling them ahead of time when the monitoring will occur and what tasks you will be observing.
 Assure them that if the situation turns out to be potentially harmful or highly unusual, you will stop monitoring and either get out of their way or provide assistance.

-2. Keep It Simple
+2. Keep it simple

 Your checklist or monitoring form should be specific and brief.
-Make sure you’re only collecting information that will help you to actually assess job performance and make recommendations for improvement.
+Make sure you’re only collecting information that will help you to actually assess DSP job performance and make recommendations for improvement.

 If the information you’re collecting when monitoring doesn’t support one of these two purposes, then you probably should not do the monitoring.

-3. Stay Focused
+3. Stay focused

 Try to focus on the most important staff behavior during each situation.
 Make sure you’re recording accurate information and not subjective opinions.
-If something distracts you from monitoring, such as a disruption or emergency, you may need to reschedule your monitoring session rather than make your assessment based on incomplete information.
+If something distracts you from monitoring such as a disruption or emergency, you may need to reschedule your monitoring session rather than make your assessment based on incomplete information.